-To build concrete pavers, you first need to make forms which will serve you as a frame and stop concrete from leaking out.
+To install concrete pavers, you first need to make forms which will serve you as a frame and stop concrete from leaking out.
 Depending on how big you want the pavers to be, you will create forms according to the desired size.

 However, keep in mind, the bigger the pavers are, the thicker they need to be, to prevent cracking.
 You can also fill in the gaps with gravel and start by filling the forms at the center and then work your way out.

 Many people buy already made a form; however, you can make them as well, but this will require more time, especially if you aren’t skilled.

 Make sure that all frames are leveled and screwed together.
 When it comes to ground, it should be a pressed hard mixture of clay and rock, but you need to add a steel reinforcement at the bottom.